orta/Heuristics-for-vendoring-MIT-code/README.md

     ```

     For MIT you _do not_ need to keep track of changes (some licenses do, in those cases use a repo fork with git submodules IMO) you just keep the original reference around.

+### Things worth keeping in mind

+The code you vendor is licensed at the time you import it.
+So, make sure to link to the commit at which you vendored the code if you think it may change.
+For example if v0 -> v8 are MIT and then v9 is GPL, then you can vendor (as MIT) any version prior to the v9 switch.